DIDSR/sfrc/README.rst

    </div>

-- **Outputs**: Small-sized red bounding boxes on input images that are deemed as fake ROIs (in AI-assisted as well as reference images), and the total number of such fake ROIs in the provided input images.
+- **Outputs**: Small-sized red bounding boxes on input images that are deemed as hallucinated ROIs (in AI-assisted as well as reference images), and the total number of such ROIs detected as hallucination in the input images.
   These ROIs as red bounded box indicate that those regions have not been faithfully reconstructed.
-They may exhibit imaging errors that are readily non-discernible fakes to human eyes.
+They may exhibit imaging errors that are readily non-discernible hallucinations to human eyes.
 Some of the fakes/hallucination observed in our study include over-smoothing, in-homogeneity, tiny structural changes, removal of subtle features/signals, distortion of small organelles, addition of minute indentation-/blood vessel-/plaque-like structures, coalescing of small organelles, unwarranted foldings, contrast migration anomaly etc.

   A gif-based illustration on sFRC-based output – on SRGAN (left) and sharp-FBP (right) images  – using 20 image pairs from the sFRC paper for the CT super-resolution problem is provided above.
-  Movie files on sFRC-labeled fakes for the entire CT test set is provided `here <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.
+  Movie files showing ROIs detected as hallucinations using sFRC for the entire CT test set is provided `here <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.

 .. raw:: html